Linux ftp command

-Aborting a File Transfer
+Aborting a file transfer

-The terminal interrupt key sequence will be ignored when ftp has completed any local processing and is awaiting a reply from the remote server.
+The terminal interrupt key sequence is ignored when ftp has completed any local processing and is awaiting a reply from the remote server.
 A long delay in this mode may result from the ABOR processing described above, or from unexpected behavior by the remote server, including violations of the ftp protocol.
 If the delay results from unexpected remote server behavior, the local ftp program must be killed manually.